Psychedelics and Creativity

 2018-06-01 | Kuypers, K. P. C.

-This article proposes a psychedelic model to study the creative mind.
+This hypothesis article (2018) proposes a psychedelic model to study the creative mind.
 Kuypers goes into depth on the brain structures and processes influenced by psychedelics.

 Breakdown or Breakthrough?
 A History of European Research into Drugs and Creativity